-This post is part of a series on this blog that will explore SQL Server Service Broker, a native messaging and queueing technology built into the SQL Server Database Engine.
+This post on SQL Server Error Handling is part of a series on this blog that will explore SQL Server Service Broker, a native messaging and queueing technology built into the SQL Server Database Engine.

 See all posts in the series here.

-In this installment, we discuss error handling in Service Broker applications as well as a noir-sounding concept called the poison message.
+In this installment on SQL Server Error Handling, we discuss error handling in Service Broker applications as well as a noir-sounding concept called the poison message.

 At the end of last week’s post I raised a particular scenario.
 When receiving a message from the queue while inside a transaction, if we experience an error and the transaction rolls back, the message gets put back in the queue.
 And the next time we read from the queue, we’ll receive that same message again.
 So, what happens if we meet up with that same error again?
 And again?
 And again?
 Are you picking up what I’m layin’ down?